Richard Gillmann's Top Folk Airplay Lists

 Frequently Asked Questions

-1. What shows are counted?
+1. What playlists are counted?

 2. How is the top airplay list compiled?